 Read on as we tell you more about ingrown toenails in babies.

 - The fingernails grow faster than the toenails in babies.

 - Baby toenails are usually pliable and soft.

-- Toenails need not be trimmed as short as those on fingers.
+- Toenails need not be trimmed as short as those on the fingers.

-- Newborns may have fingernails which can be cut immediately, but not their toenails.
+- A newborn’s fingernails could be cut immediately if needed, but not their toenails.
 Allow them to grow naturally enough for a few months before giving them a trim.